nayere6342/sep11-freedom-project/blog/entry03.md

 ## Intro:

 For a bit of context.
 My third entry I have been mostly learn the same sort of thing from the last entry.
-For my freedom project that I have started in _kaboom.js_ I have learn a ton of things such as
+For my freedom project that I have started in _kaboom.js_ I have learn a ton of things such as how to create a object spawning loop.
+With this you can create a puzzle game or like a endless runner!
+But it can also led to crashs though game object spawning.

-## Code:
+## Code Presentation:

 ```
 const FLOOR_HEIGHT = 48